 Just past the entry paved road going upwards to the base of the pu’u is a detour trail marked the Ohia trail which is more scenic and a gravel/dirt path to another fire road that eventually connects to the same paved road.
 This trail is covered and shady in throughout the route which is a nice cover before you get to the more exposed and sunny areas of the trail head leading the base of the pu’u.

-The asphalt fire road leading to the base area of the Pu’u cinder cone
+The asphalt fire road leads to the base area of the Pu’u cinder cone

-Detour on the Ohia Trail – a dryland forest
+You can take a detour on the Ohia Trail, through a dryland forest

 Reaching the base of the Pu’u